nirajrajgor/weather-app/README.md

 # Weather app
+The goal was to experience the all the steps involved in product building.
+Ranging from ideation, design, development, testing and finally deployment.

+I started by researching on Dribbble and Behance and went through many sample weather app designs.
+After research i decided to use adobe xd for UI design.

+It took many iteration before getting the final design.
+Once the design was complete i used react as the underlying development technology and finally deployed using Github pages.

-A weather app which uses [open weather api](http://openweathermap.org/) to show current weather, forecast and [unsplash](https://unsplash.com/) api to show picture related to that city.
+It uses [open weather api](http://openweathermap.org/) to show current weather, forecast and [unsplash](https://unsplash.com/) api to show picture related to that city.
 User can type city name to get the data and yes it's **Mobile Responsive** as well.
 </br></br>
 ![Weather App homepage](./public/weather-app-homepage.jpg?raw=true)

+Did you find this repo helpful?
+Please put a **Star** to show your support!

 ### [View Demo](https://nirajrajgor.github.io/weather-app/)